-Frost Bank, the principal operating subsidiary and sole banking subsidiary of Cullen/Frost, is primarily engaged in the business of commercial and consumer banking through approximately 114 financial centers across Texas in the Austin, Corpus Christi, Dallas, Fort Worth, Houston, Rio Grande Valley and San Antonio regions.
-Frost Bank expects to enter the Midland/Odessa region in 2014 after the closing of the aforementioned acquisition of WNB.
-Frost Bank also operates over 1,100 automated-teller machines ("ATMs") throughout the State of Texas, including over 630 ATMs operated in connection with a branding arrangement to be the exclusive cash-machine provider for CST Brands, Inc. Corner Stores in Texas.
+Frost Bank, the principal operating subsidiary and sole banking subsidiary of Cullen/Frost, is primarily engaged in the business of commercial and consumer banking through approximately 123 financial centers across Texas in the Austin, Corpus Christi, Dallas, Fort Worth, Houston, Permian Basin, Rio Grande Valley and San Antonio regions.
+Frost Bank also operates approximately 1,190 automated-teller machines ("ATMs") throughout the State of Texas, including approximately 625 ATMs operated in connection with a branding arrangement to be the exclusive cash-machine provider for CST Brands, Inc. Corner Stores in Texas.
 Frost Bank was chartered as a national banking association in 1899, but its origin can be traced to a mercantile partnership organized in 1868.
-At December 31, 2013, Frost Bank had consolidated total assets of \$24.4 billion and total deposits of \$20.8 billion and was one of the largest commercial banks headquartered in the State of Texas.
+At December 31, 2014, Frost Bank had consolidated total assets of \$28.3 billion and total deposits of \$24.2 billion and was one of the largest commercial banks headquartered in the State of Texas.